 18. Explain with neat sketch spring load accumulator.

-In spring-loaded accumulator, the piston is preloaded with a spring.
+In a spring-loaded accumulator, the piston is preloaded with a spring.

 Spring applies force on the piston.
 As the fluid is pumped into it, the piston compresses the spring & thus energy is stored in the spring.